Immmutable (March 2023 to Present): Head of Blockchain Research

 Ethereum Engineering Group Meet-up (December 2017 to Present): Organiser & Speaker

 The Ethereum Engineering Group Meet-up is a group that meets via Zoom each week or two.
 We have speakers from all over the world who deliver talks on Solidity, the Ethereum platform, cryptography, crosschain & bridges, applications, law, social aspects of blockchain, and much more.
 All talks are recorded and appear on YouTube.
-Talks commonly have hundreds to thousands of views, with the most viewed talk currently having 32K views.
+Talks commonly have hundreds to thousands of views, with the most viewed talk currently having 50K views.
 I am the driving force behind the group, and have personally delivered more than a dozen talks.
+For more information see my meetup project page.

 I provide advice to Digital Finance Cooperative Research Centre (DFCRC) on crosschain protocols and Solidity contracts.